 NPLD 5500.
 Leadership III.
 (5 Credits)

 This course is designed to help students/leaders learn how to function as agents of change within their own organizations.
 Examined are the tools of organizational change and the complexities of navigating relationships, issues of power and authority, and organizational stress inherent in all processes of change.
-This advanced course requires students to integrate and apply the theory, skills and insights they have gained in the prerequisite courses Leadership I and II (5300 and 5400).
+This advanced course requires students to integrate and apply the theory, skills and insights they have gained in the prior courses.
 A culminating course project is the primary vehicle for teaching students how to conceptualize the process and skills associated with instituting organizational change.
 Within their current organizations, students are required to initiate actual change that transcends the scope of their formal authority.
 When individuals are challenged to operate outside their formal organizational role they are also required to attend to a different order of insight and level of sophistication that goes beyond their familiar and sanctioned role/authority.
 Building on their prior analyses, students are guided in the real-time application of change skills as they plan, introduce, implement, evaluate and institutionalize organizational change (person, procedure, structure).

 Prerequisite: NPLD 5400.